MerijnHendriks/code-editor/README.md

-# code-editor
+# Sake

-A small code editor written in dotnet standard 2.0
+A small code editor written in dotnet standard 2.0 and avalonia